maikelthedev/fedigrindr/README.md

 2. The first iteration or proof-of-concept (PoC) needs to be TypeScript.
 3. Front-end needs to be platform agnostic, hence why I'm thinking in either ReactNative or NativeScript with Angular (I know both).
 4. Backend choice of DB for a proof-of-concept is sufficient with SQLite...for now.
 I'm a Mongo lover though.
 NoSQL gives me flexibility I can't find in SQL-based ones.
 I might go even simpler and use REDIS for the PoC.

+# Credits

+Initial idea came from [this](https://calckey.social/notes/9fmjo1uvorj015av) toot by Fedo and the conversation that followed it.